Hundreds Of Couples Have Been Devastated By The Sudden Collapse Of An Adoption Agency

 "I think I went a little into shock," Davis remembers.

 She rushed to IAC's website, but it was already down, and its Facebook group had gone dark.
 She called its phone number but kept getting a recording saying its offices had been closed.
-In what seemed like an instant, IAC had vanished, taking with it her best chance of finding a baby to fill that newly-built crib.
+In what seemed like an instant, IAC had vanished, taking with it her best chance of finding a baby to fill that newly built crib.

 "We know that we just want to be a family and can provide any child with love and support," the Davises wrote in an adoption profile.

 About 800 families around the country faced a similar shock when the well-established agency suddenly shut its doors.
-All were actively pursuing adoption through the non-profit IAC, and have been searching for answers since it filed for bankruptcy.
+All were actively pursuing adoption through the nonprofit IAC, and have been searching for answers since it filed for bankruptcy.
 Many had paid up to $20,000 in fees, and some had already gone through the months-long home study process with a social worker.
 Others already had a child in their home, but were waiting on the agency to finish the legal process.
 The IAC lists more than 3,000 creditors in its bankruptcy papers.

-"I trusted this company; that they were doing the right thing with my money, and trying to help me build me family," Davis said.
+"I trusted this company — that they were doing the right thing with my money, and trying to help me build me family," Davis said.
 "I can't control that I can't have kids on my own.
 I trusted someone else to bring a family to me and my husband and my two dogs."

 In its letter to clients, the IAC blamed its closure on a change in "the climate of adoption," saying "there are fewer potential birth parents than at any other point in our 34-year history."

 Adoption is in decline in America, with total numbers falling by 15% between 2001 and 2012, according to government data.
 That headline number conceals an even sharper drop in international adoptions, where American families take in a child from overseas.
-They declined by about 75% from 2004 to 2015, due primarily to changes in adoption rules from China, Russia, and Guatemala, which were each major sources of children being adopted into U.S. families.
+They declined by about 75% from 2004 to 2015, due primarily to changes in adoption rules from China, Russia, and Guatemala, which were each major sources of children being adopted into US families.

-According to the Department of State, China has been promoting domestic adoptions over foreign ones; Guatemala suspended foreign adoptions as it dealt with corruption; and Russia has been limiting adoption by US citizens, eventually banning it in 2013.
+According to the State Department, China has been promoting domestic adoptions over foreign ones; Guatemala suspended foreign adoptions as it dealt with corruption; and Russia has been limiting adoption by US citizens, eventually banning them in 2013.

-International adoptions in the US, 1999-2015
+International Adoptions in the US, 1999–2015

 The number of American children available for domestic adoption has not made up for this international drop.
 Reasons for the slowdown include “expanded use of birth control, abortion, and single parents choosing to raise children,” according to Grady Hayes & Neary, a law firm that handles adoption cases.